refr4g/refr4g.github.io/src/content/posts/h2-sqli-rce/index.md

 ![](image-6.png)
 Yay!
 We confirmed SQLi vulnerability.

 But wait...
 I think we can esacalate this to RCE.
-Now how can we execute shell commands inside `H2` database.
+Now how can we execute shell commands inside `H2` database?

 ### Escalating to RCE